pavansatya/NutriWeb/README.md

 5000+ contributors like you have added 600 000+ products from 150 countries using our Android, iPhone or Windows Phone app or their camera to scan barcodes and upload pictures of products and their labels.

 For everyone
 Data about food is of public interest and has to be open.
-The complete database is published as open data and can be reused by anyone and for any use.
+The [complete database](https://world.openfoodfacts.org/data) is published as open data and can be reused by anyone and for any use.
 Check-out the cool reuses or make your own!

 Dataset structure
-The dataset contains a single table, FoodFacts, in CSV form in FoodFacts.csv and in SQLite form in database.sqlite.
+The dataset contains a single table, FoodFacts, in a tab-separated form in en.openfoodfacts.org.products.tsv

 A brief explanation of the columns in our dataset is provided below: